PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 `postgres=# CREATE DATABASE synapse WITH ENCODING 'UTF8' LC_COLLATE 'C' LC_CTYPE 'C' TEMPLATE template0 OWNER synapse;`

-Exit from psql by typing `\q`
+Exit from psql by typing `'\q'`

 All done.
-Let's exit from postgres account by typing exit so land back at our own user.
+Let's exit from postgres account by typing 'exit' so land back at our own user.

 ***
-## Adopt Synapse config to use Postgresql
+## Adapt Synapse config to use Postgresql
 Now as we have created the db and a user to be able to connect, we need to change the synapse config to use it:
-Open /etc/matrix-synapse/home.server.yaml
+Open /etc/matrix-synapse/homeserver.yaml
 Before the change it should look like
 ```
 # Database configuration